mbsync

 Whether to use the macOS Keychain to obtain the password.
 (Default: no)

-The neccessary keychain item can be created this way:
+The necessary keychain item can be created this way:

 security add-internet-password -r imap -s Host -a User -w password [ -T /path/to/mbsync ]